Security upped after $22K of Neil Diamond tickets purchased illegally

 Although $125 general admission tickets were the only ones left, when tickets first went on sale they ranged up to $618 for "prestige" seating.

-"The tickets will not be honoured, they're stolen, they don't exist," Mr Craft said.
+"The tickets will not be honoured, they're stolen, they don't exist," Craft said.

-Organisers did not expect the number of fraudulent purchases to rise, as further security had been added so only people within Australia or New Zealand could purchase tickets online.
+Organisers did not expect the number of fraudulent purchases to rise, as further security had been added so only people in Australia or New Zealand could buy tickets online.
 International fans could contact SEL for tickets.

-Mr Craft reminded fans to only purchase tickets from official sites, like Ticketek and the Mission Estate website.
+Craft reminded fans to only buy tickets from official sites, like Ticketek and the Mission Estate website.

-For any people who had purchased tickets via such websites, Mr Craft said "their only recourse is really to go to their own bank and try to cancel the authority to purchase, to see if their bank will refund their money".
+Anoyone who had bought tickets "could go to their own bank and try to cancel the authority to purchase, to see if their bank will refund their money", Craft said.

 If the transaction had gone through, getting the money back would be "a lot more difficult".